- Public Works

 Americans with Disabilities Act Transition Plan for Public Rights-of-Way

-As part of this new draft companion transition plan, Public Works collected detailed data on over 15,000 sidewalk ramps and 250 pedestrian signals to develop transition schedules specific to these facilities.
+As part of this new companion transition plan, Public Works collected detailed data on over 15,000 sidewalk ramps and 250 pedestrian signals to develop transition schedules specific to these facilities.
 In addition to the inventory of ramps and pedestrian signals and schedules, the transition plan for the public rights of way also includes a system of barrier removal prioritization, information on how to request barrier removals from right-of-way facilities, and an appeals process.

 The ADA Transition Plan for the Public Rights-of-Way was approved by Administrative Order by the Public Works Director effective July 1, 2015.
+Updates to the plan are produced each fiscal year.
+A link to the most current update is listed below.
+All previous updates may be found in Appendix 9.5 of the 2015 Transition Plan.

 2015 Transition Plan for the Public Rights-of-Way